Diploma of Creative Arts and Health

-Times Higher Education Ranking
+Times Higher Education Ranking 2023

-Upon successful completion of this subject, students should be able to:
+Upon successful completion of this program, students should be able to:

-- Communicate effectively by written, oral and technology supported modes to specialist and non-specialist audiences
+- Communicate effectively by written, oral and technology supported modes to specialist and non-specialist audiences.

 - Define and solve problems applying knowledge and skills as a basis for planning and decision making to inform the use of the creative arts to promote health and wellbeing

 - Demonstrate initiative, by applying knowledge and skills to identify the ways in which social responsibility, accountability, ethical conduct and resilience can be used in creative arts projects to improve health and wellbeing, whether working independently or with others.

 The Diploma of Creative Arts for Health is a course approved by the Australian, New Zealand and Asian Creative Arts Therapies Association (ANZACATA) and graduates of the Diploma of Creative Arts for Health will be eligible for tier level membership.